nlp-uoregon/oregon_gpt_oss_patching/README.md

 ## Why This Matters

-Current flash attention libraries don't fully support GPT-OSS because of missing backward pass support.
+Current flash attention libraries don't fully support GPT-OSS because the backward pass is missing.
 We provide **custom Triton-based flash attention kernels** that unlock faster, memory-efficient training, and optimized for GPT-OSS:

 **Key Benefits:**